Backbone is All Your Need: A Simplified Architecture for Visual Object Tracking: Abstract

 \section{Abstract}

 Exploiting a general-purpose neural architecture to replace hand-wired designs or inductive biases has recently drawn extensive interest.
-However, existing tracking approaches rely on customized sub-modules and need prior knowledge for architecture selection, hindering the tracking development in a more general system.
+However, existing tracking approaches rely on customized sub-modules and need prior knowledge for architecture selection, hindering the development of tracking in a more general system.
 This paper presents a \underline{Sim}plified \underline{Track}ing architecture (SimTrack) by leveraging a transformer backbone for joint feature extraction and interaction.
 Unlike existing Siamese trackers, we serialize the input images and concatenate them directly before the one-branch backbone.
 Feature interaction in the backbone helps to remove well-designed interaction modules and produce a more efficient and effective framework.
 To reduce the information loss from down-sampling in vision transformers, we further propose a foveal window strategy, providing more diverse input patches with acceptable computational costs.
 Our SimTrack improves the baseline with 2.5\%/2.6\% AUC gains on LaSOT/TNL2K and gets results competitive with other specialized tracking algorithms without bells and whistles.
+The source codes are available at \href{https://github.com/LPXTT/SimTrack}{https://github.com/LPXTT/SimTrack}.